chiraglulla/JavaScriptMiniProjects/README.md

 # JavaScriptMiniProjects
-_These are some JavaScript projects I made while learning._
+_These are some JavaScript projects I made while learning.
+Every project is in dark mode_

 ## JavaScript Quiz
   A simple quiz based on JavaScript Language developed using JavaScript(obviously), JS DOM.